ovh/docs/pages/web/hosting/cdn_how_to_use_cdn/guide.en-gb.md

 > [!primary]
 >
-> The CDN option is already included in the "Performance" Web Hosting plans or plans ordered before 11/19/20.
+> The CDN option is already included in the "Performance" Web Hosting plans or plans ordered before November 19th, 2020.

 #### Clearing the CDN cache